 It happens sometimes that people tell me they don’t like classic pesto, and then I always suggest to prepare this one.
 It has a more delicate flavor, thanks to the ricotta, one of the main ingredients of this recipe.
 Besides, it’s easier to prepare than Pesto alla Genovese, as this requires a marble pestle and lots of patience.
 You just need a blender for the sauce I am suggesting today.

 And what about the type of pasta?
 Well, you can really use whatever you prefer.
-I love long pasta but among the short types I like casarecce a lot.
-The sauce combines perfect with this pasta and besides it’s original from Sicily!
+I love long pasta but among the short types, I like casarecce a lot.
+The sauce combines perfectly with this pasta and besides, it’s original from Sicily!

 180 gr (2 cups) casarecce pasta

 250 gr vine tomatoes, ripe (about 4-5 medium tomatoes)